agaeki/draw-read/README.md

 ## DrawRead - MachineLearning-Powered Assistive Screen Reader

 DrawRead is an accessibility tool that can read out any text you can see on screen.
-Text on screen, can't work out what it says?
-Click READ, draw a box around it, find out in moments!
+If you have text on screen, but can't work out what it says?
+Click READ, draw a box around it, have it read

 - Read anything on screen, not just supported applications or browsers
 - No copy and pasting
 - Streamlined workflow

+### Caveats

+Machine Learning is an imprecise art, text recognition is not always perfect.
+DrawRead has been tested on simple PC fonts - very curly fonts or handwriting will be more difficult for it to read.

 ## Documentation

 ## Discussion

+If you have questions or feedback, please open a GitHub issue in this project.

 ## License